hocinebegache/bouncy-ball/README.md

 # bouncy-ball
-This is a repository for a mini-game called Bouncy Ball
+This is a repository created for a mini-game called Bouncy Ball